rahulrkat/velox-mazex/LeftWallFollowing.md

 ```

 We can optimize this to go along the shortest path by replacing few substrings by a single char.
 For example, 'LBL' can be replaced by 'S'.
 I fell this algo has 2 main drawbacks.
 One being it maynot be able to find both the checkpoints, and might get stuck in a loop.
 Also, with 3 sensors it isnt capable of differentiating between a T junction and END OF MAZE. we can resolve this by using 4 IR sensors.

+**Not the exact implementation.
+Will vary, but this is the basic underlying idea.**